huaweicloud/terraform-provider-huaweicloud/docs/resources/cbh_instance.md

   Changing this parameter will create a new resource.

-* `security_group_id` - (Required, String, ForceNew) Specifies the ID of the security group.
+* `security_group_id` - (Required, String) Specifies the IDs of the security group.
+Multiple security group IDs are separated by commas (,) without spaces.

-  Changing this parameter will create a new resource.

 * `availability_zone` - (Required, String, ForceNew) Specifies the availability zone name.